Our Mission Statement

 Rev. Dr. Andrew Ross

-Andrew Ross is the Pastor/Head of Staff for Northminster Presbyterian Church.
-He has ministered in the Tucson area and with this congregation for more than 25 years.
-Andy serves the community with joy and enthusiasm, and is honored to be on the Gospel Rescue Mission Board.
-He was elected to the GRM Board in November 2006 and currently serves as Vice President.
+Andrew Ross is the Pastor/Head of Staff of Northminster Presbyterian Church.
+He has ministered in the Tucson area and with that congregation for more than 25 years.
+Andy serves the community with joy and enthusiasm, and is honored to be on the Board of Gospel Rescue Mission.
+He was elected in November 2006.

 Andy is married to Michele Ross and they have three grown children who have left the nest, but have provided three grandchildren who have stolen their hearts.
 He is a graduate of Fuller Theological Seminary, and Princeton Theological Seminary, with certificates and training from Austin Presbyterian Theological Seminary.